seinoxygen/jquery-validation/README.md

-exactlength[5]  | Checks if the field is 5 charactes length minlength[5]  | Checks if the field at least 5 charactes long maxlength[5]  | Checks if the field is less than 5 characters long numeric  | Checks if the field is numeric between[5-10]  | Checks if the numeric value is between 5 and 10
+exactlength[5]  | Checks if the field is 5 charactes length minlength[5]  | Checks if the field at least 5 charactes long maxlength[5]  | Checks if the field is less than 5 characters long alpha  | Checks if the field contains letters alphanumeric  | Checks if the field contains letters and numbers numeric  | Checks if the field is numeric integer  | Checks if the field is integer natural  | Checks if the field is natural decimal  | Checks if the field is decimal between[5-10]  | Checks if the numeric value is between 5 and 10 matches[#password] | Checks if the field contains the same as field id password email  | Checks if the field contains a valid email url  | Checks if the field contains a valid url time  | Checks if the field contains a valid time date  | Checks if the field contains a valid date